60 Days In

-60 Days In is a reality television series on A&E in which volunteers are incarcerated as undercover prisoners for 60 days.
+60 Days In is an American reality television series on A&E in which volunteers are incarcerated as undercover prisoners for 60 days.
 Internationally, it is known as The Jail: 60 Days In and airs in over 100 other countries.

 The show premiered on March 10, 2016, while Season 2 premiered on August 18.
 Seasons 1 and 2 took place in Clark County Jail in Jeffersonville, Indiana, but Seasons 3 and 4 saw the show's setting moved to the Fulton County Jail in Atlanta.

-The fifth season, which premiered on January 3, 2019, took place in Florence, Arizona at the Pinal County Jail.
-On November 19, 2019, the show was renewed for a sixth season which takes place in the Etowah County Detention Center in Gadsden, Alabama and premiered on January 2, 2020.
+The fifth season, which premiered on January 3, 2019, took place in Florence, Arizona, at the Pinal County Jail.
+On November 19, 2019, the show was renewed for a sixth season, which takes place in the Etowah County Detention Center in Gadsden, Alabama, and premiered on January 2, 2020.
 On July 1, 2022, the show was announced to return for a seventh season, taking place at the Henry County Sheriff's Office in McDonough, Georgia; premiering on August 18, 2022, it was the first season to have a cast composed entirely of former inmates.
 The show returned for an eighth season, taking place at Pitt County Detention Center in North Carolina.
-It premiered on Thursday June 15, 2023 and ended on Thursday September 14, 2023.
-On Thursday, May 30, 2024, the show returned for a ninth season, centered inside the Utah County Jail.
+It premiered on June 15, 2023, and ended on September 14, 2023.
+On May 30, 2024, the show returned for a ninth season, centered inside the Utah County Jail.

 A spinoff titled 60 Days In: Narcoland began airing on July 30, 2019.